 The root sign provider ensures trust in BRCA in widely used applications.
 The root sign provider ensures that its root remains trusted by such applications and notifies the RA of any event affecting trust to its own root.
-The root sign provider of the BRCA is CYBERTRUST - BALTIMORE owned by Digicert (http://cybertrust.omniroot.com/repository/).
+The root sign provider of the BRCA is GLOBALSIGN (www.globalsign.com).